A - Z Recycling and Waste Guide

 Rags and Oily Rags

-Rags are generally not accepted at rummage sales nor through textiles recycling.
+Rags are generally not accepted at rummage sales nor through textile recycling.
 Use them well, see if your mechanic wants them.
 When too far gone, they can go in regular trash.
 Oily rags from home workshops or art studios present a fire hazard as well as a air pollution hazard.
-Keep them in a fire-safe, closed container, then bring them to a hazardous waste collection.
+Keep them in a fire-safe, closed container, then bring them to the HHW Depot.

 Railroad Ties